top of page

 Sunrise over the Matterhorn from Riffelsee

-What You’ll Pay for a Mountain Trip in 2025
+What a Switzerland Mountain Trip Costs in 2025

-According to HolidayCheck’s research, the total cost for a Swiss mountain excursion — return transport plus a simple vegetarian lunch — starts at around 38 CHF and can climb to more than 260 CHF, depending on where you go.
+According to the HolidayCheck data, a complete mountain excursion that includes return transport and a vegetarian lunch starts at around 38 CHF and can reach more than 260 CHF.

 Best Mountain Deals for Families

-• Most expensive meals: Mont Fort (Verbier) and Mittelallalin (Saas-Fee) at around 29 to 30 CHF
+Most expensive meals: Mont Fort in Verbier and Mittelallalin in Saas Fee at around 29 to 30 CHF.

-• Average: Around 24 CHF for adults and 12 CHF for children
+Average: Around 24 CHF for adults and around 12 CHF for children.

 Prices Vary by Region